-Inclusive Design and Starting an Occupational Therapy Consulting Business
+Inclusive Design and Starting an OT Consulting Business

 Conducting this interview with Ingrid Kanics has changed the way I think about my own OT career and its future possibilities.
 If you are interested in OT and inclusive design, navigating grants, starting up your own LLC, or simply building your practice around your passion areas, I hope you will find her story an inspiration.